To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Wood and sticks

 Many owners love these hard chew toys.
 And I can see why – they are incredibly long-lasting.
 The solid surface holds strong even when being crunched by sharp teeth and powerful jaws.
 In fact, these hard chews can give your pooch weeks or even months of chewing fun.
 Now, that’s value for the money!

-Well, it would be value if you don’t factor in the vet bills.
-Each year, dog dentists and vets see hundreds of cases of chipped, fractured and broken teeth.
+would be valuable if you don’t factor in the vet bills.
+Each year, dog dentists and vets see hundreds of cases of chipped, fractured, and broken teeth.
 The cause?
 These rock-solid chew toys.

 But problems with teeth are not the only issues brought on by gnawing on unsafe chew toys.

 Overly hard chew toys, like bones and antlers, can splinter.
 These raised, pointed sections can cut your dog’s tongue and gums.
 If they break off, these sharp needles can get lodged in your dog’s throat or cause internal bleeding.